 Book-focused talk show by ROSE Stories with Neske Beks, Sayonara Stutgard and Zawdie Sandvliet.
 Host: Rachida Lamrabet

-In this episode of the book-focused feminist talk show, Neverending Stories, Rachida Lamrabet talks with Neske Beks, Sayonara Stutgard and Zawdie Sandvliet about racism in Dutch society.
+In this episode of the book-focused feminist talk show, Neverending Stories, Rachida Lamrabet talked with Neske Beks, Sayonara Stutgard and Zawdie Sandvliet about racism in Dutch society.

-We will discuss how certain groups are systematically excluded, about the colonial past, and about what must change urgently.
-The starting point is writer Neske Beks' Echo, a collection of essays, letters and speeches that show how systematic the failure to see and hear is.
+We discussed how certain groups are systematically excluded, about the colonial past, and about what must change urgently.
+The starting point was writer Neske Beks' Echo, a collection of essays, letters and speeches that show how systematic the failure to see and hear is.

-Writer Sayonara Stutgard and historian Zawdie Sandvliet also join the fray.
-Together they delve into the Echo volume and build bridges between black and white, talk about the importance of Toni Morrison's work, and let the black female voice sound loudly and clearly.
+Writer Sayonara Stutgard and historian Zawdie Sandvliet also joined the fray.
+Together they delved into the Echo volume and built bridges between black and white, talked about the importance of Toni Morrison's work, and let the black female voice sound loudly and clearly.